cd-slash/blackjack-game/README.md

  - [x] Entering a valid bet starts the hand
  - [ ] Bet greater than available chips is rejected
  - [x] Entering non-numeric bet prompts that bet must be a number
+ - [ ] User is prompted to press enter to start new hand once each hand ends
+ - [ ] Double is not permitted when remaining chip stack < bet value
+ - [ ] Split is not permitted when remaining chip stack < bet value
+ - [ ] User is shown prompt when action does not match perfect strategy
+ - [ ] User can take action not matching perfect strategy by entering same option again

 ### Game play